litmuschaos/litmus/mkdocs/docs/experiments/categories/gcp/gcp-vm-disk-loss-by-label.md

 ## Default Validations

 ??? info "View the default validations"
-    - Disk volumes are attached to their respective instances
+    - All the disk volumes having the target label are attached to their respective instances

 ## Minimal RBAC configuration example (optional)